hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/135_my_plan_of_campaign.md

 Let us try some new method.

 Did India ever stand in want of reformers?
 Do you read the history of India?
 Who was Ramanuja?
 Who was Shankara?
-Who was Nânak?
+Who was Nānak?
 Who was Chaitanya?
 Who was Kabir?
-Who was Dâdu?
+Who was Dādu?
 Who were all these great preachers, one following the other, a galaxy of stars of the first magnitude?
 Did not Ramanuja feel for the lower classes?
 Did he not try all his life to admit even the Pariah to his community?
 Did he not try